Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 From learning about how gravity works to seeing if you can withstand a hurricane force wind, the Orlando Science Center is full of interactive exhibits that will keep any science lovers happy.

-From Titanic artifacts to dinner theatre, the Titanic Exhibition in Orlando is a great option for those interested in the Titanic voyage.
+From Titanic artifacts, to teatime bliss, to an extravagant dinner gala, the Titanic Exhibition in Orlando is a great option for those interested in the Titanic voyage.

 Here, actors portray some of the people who were on board to give you a better understanding of the ship and the events that took place.